 Each of the first 7 records in an SFF file contains a keyword=value pair; the records have different lengths.
 The PDS4 label recognizes the first 6 records as a Header object.
 In PDS4 the 7th record is defined to be a one record Table_Character (the Start Date and Time Table); PDS4 fields have been defined for start date and start time.
 Record 8 contains the character string "$$EOH" and is ignored in PDS4.
 Records from 9 to the end of each file are a Table_Character with fixed-length records having fixed-width fields; these are the small forces data (the Small Forces Table).

-Records in PDS3 SFF files have variable formats and lengths both between files and (in one case) within a single file; some of these inconsistencies have been resolved in PDS4 to simplify labeling and use.
+Records in PDS3 SFF files have variable formats and lengths both between files and (in one case) within a single file; some of these inconsistencies have been resolved by hand editing in PDS4 to simplify labeling and use.
 The Header object varies from 164 to 2076 bytes, mostly because of variable padding of records with ASCII blanks.
 The Start Date and Time Table is a single record varying from 38 to 346 bytes (also because of variable padding).
 Small Forces Table records vary from 349 to 353 bytes because of changes in precision of the time tag (PDS4 field 6), differences in how the mission elapsed time (MET) is presented (PDS4 field 7), and differences in use of double quotes and ASCII spaces.
 In all PDS3 files except one, the record formats and lengths are consistent throughout individual files.
 In file mess_rs_2015098_2015098_sff.tab two double quotation marks are missing in the PDS3 file starting at record 228; the double quotes have been added to the PDS4 file so that all records have the same structure and length.

 In PDS3 file mess_rs_2011076_2011076_sff.tab double quotes surround the record type value (PDS4 field 2).
 No other file has double quotes at this location, so the double quotes have been removed in the PDS4 file.